hellomouse/apps-site-service/README.md

 export const fileDir = './saves';          // Path to store all files, in general, web files are stored under this path/site_downloads/file.ext
 ```

+To setup yt-dlp (optional) you can place your browser cookies in `yt-dlp/yt-cookies.txt` for use in downloading youtube videos, and
+`yt-dlp/bilibili-cookies.txt` for downloading bilibili videos.

 Run the server:
 ```